📅 Book an Appointment

 Signs of physical and emotional exhaustion:

-• Early on you may feel a depletion of energy, feeling tired most days.
+• Physical and emotional exhaustion.
+Early on you may feel a depletion of energy, feeling tired most days.
 As things progress, you feel physically and emotionally exhausted, drained, and you may feel a sense of dread about what lies ahead on any given day.

 • Insomnia.
 Trouble falling asleep or staying asleep a few times per week can be quite common.
 Persistent, nightly ordeal of getting to sleep despite severe exhaustion is indicative of the issue progressing